google/docsy-example/content/en/docs/Getting started/_index.md

 ## Try it out!

-Can your users test their installation, for example by running a commmand or deploying a Hello World example?
+Can your users test their installation, for example by running a command or deploying a Hello World example?